 Illustrated by EEK.

-Sometimes life can be too much!
+Sometimes life can be overwhelming!
 Want something that'll make you laugh delivered straight to your inbox?
 Sign up for my funny weekly comic announcement!